Metal Fabrication - Technical Diploma

 - 10620170 - Robotics - Introduction to 1

 - Curriculum Note: Students must earn a "C" or better in 10-804-301, Vocational Math A to enroll in 10-804-302, Vocational Math B.

 - Produce Gas Tungsten Arc Welds

 - Perform Forming Operations to detailed drawings

-- Fabricate projects from details drawings
+- Fabricate projects from detailed drawings

 - Inspect product according to detailed drawings